plurb/Aetherwynn-Unstable-Isotopes/Classes/Wizard/Wizard Class.md

 > *You have learned to regain some of your mana through rest.*

-**1/full rest:** When you finish a Long Rest, you can choose expended spell slots to recover.
+**1/full rest:** When you finish a Full Rest, you can choose expended spell slots to recover.
 The spell slots can have a combined level that is equal to or less than half your wizard level (rounded up).
 None of the slots can be 6th level or higher.

----
-> #### Example
+> ### Example
 > If you're a 7th-level wizard, you can recover up to four levels worth of spell slots.
 You can recover either one 4th-level spell slot or two 2nd-level spell slots.
----

 ---